23 Best Web Analytics Tools

 Web analytics measure metrics like page load times, page views per visit, and time on site.
 But to make the best use of your clients' web analytics, you'll need to go well beyond measuring and focus on analyzing the user behavior to set strategic goals.

-Although marketing analytics involves tracking, reviewing, and reporting data that measures web activity, it’s all about how this data is used to assist with customer relationship management, like attracting and retaining customers.
+Although marketing analytics tools track, review, and report data that measures web activity, it’s all about how this data is used to assist with customer relationship management, like attracting and retaining customers.

 An effective web analytics process involves the following steps.